 Further, the Tagakaolo students' sociolinguistic competence in terms of language use is high, with a mean of 3.90 and a standard deviation of 0.69.
 This indicates that the students have a strong understanding and awareness of language use.
 Item 18, which states that students acknowledge that using playful terms boosts their confidence when talking to someone who understands them, has the highest mean of 4.17, with an SD of 0.97, interpreted as high.
 This is followed by item 19, which states that students are influenced by their peers in using words informally, with a mean of 3.85 and SD of 1.05, also described as high.
 Item 20, which states that students use appropriate facial expressions and non-verbal cues to make situations less awkward, has the lowest mean of 3.68 and SD of 1.21, but is still described as high.
 These items suggest that the Tagakaolo students have a strong understanding and awareness of language use.

 The study's findings support Martinez and De Vera's (2019) claim that learners' sociolinguistic competence exceeds typical expectations and may be considered commendable.
-It also aligns with Fariha et al.'s (2023) assertion that students are fully aware of their sociolinguistic attitudes and practices.
+It also aligns with Fariha et al.'s (2023) assertion that students are fully aware of their sociolinguistic abilities and practices.
 The results are consistent with Lasala (2014), who stated that students' sociolinguistic competence is at an acceptable level.
 However, the findings contradict Terogo et al.'s (2018) argument that senior high school students rarely use their sociolinguistic skills due to a lack of exposure to diverse communicative situations.
 Additionally, the study opposes Ur Rahman’s (2020) statement that learners lack sociolinguistic competence, particularly in initiating and responding to conversations.

 Table 1.
 Level of Sociolinguistic Competence in English Language Communication of the Tagakaolo Senior High School Students